About the project

 This international project and collaboration aim to focus on local approaches and policies, as well as disseminate best practices amongst other cities and regions.
 The Hague, Hannover, Aalst, Antwerp, and Efeler District are the leaders participating.

-R.R.E.S.I. will organise 3 social economy missions to The Hague, Antwerp, and Efeler District engaging over 200 participants from 10+ countries.
-The network will also collect and disseminate 15 good practices on how to build a resilient local ecosystem for social impact that fosters innovation.
+R.R.E.S.I. organised 3 social economy missions to The Hague, Antwerp, and Efeler District engaging over 200 participants from 10+ countries.
+The network has also collected and disseminated 15 good practices on how to build a resilient local ecosystem for social impact that fosters innovation.
 The project fits perfectly within the goals of the EU to better stimulate social entrepreneurship.

 R.R.E.S.I. is part of the European Commission’s call for projects «Social Economy Missions» in 2020.
 The project is funded by the EU programme for the Competitiveness of Enterprises and Small and Medium-sized Enterprises COSME which aims to support networking and exchange of experience between local authorities in the field of social economy.